ajitm722/Travel-Planner-Application/README.md

 # Travel Planner Application

 This project is a simple travel planning application that integrates weather, flight, and hotel information using APIs.
 It also demonstrates how to use OpenTelemetry for tracing and observability.
-The application handles user input via a web interface, allowing users to plan their trips with options for city, start date, end date, and budget.
+The application handles user input via a cli interface, allowing users to plan their trips with options for city, start date, end date, and budget.

 ## Key Features